Table of Contents

 While the hero image has taken the website design world by storm, it’s interesting to note the resemblance to traditional newspaper layouts.
 Think about the front page of a newspaper.
 It typically has a high-contrast image, a large, attention-grabbing headline followed by the story.
 The hero image design follows a visual hierarchy that has been in use for centuries.

 When designing a site, here are the key elements to consider when following visual hierarchy:

-Since design trends always seem to circle back, will we return to chaotic web designs of the 90’s?
+Since design trends always seem to circle back, will we return to the chaotic web designs of the 90s?
 Let’s hope not!
 Many of the early sites did not have a coherent, clear arrangement of images or presentation.
-It has been exciting to watch the evolution of web design and the importance that visual hierarchy plays between creating a good or bad design.
+It has been exciting to watch the evolution of web design and the importance that visual hierarchy plays in creating a good or bad design.

 When designing a website, it’s important to consider key factors such as visual hierarchy, functionality, and SEO.
 This is when it’s best to consider hiring a professional.
 Are you ready to make improvements to your website?
 Follow our 10-Point Checklist to get started.